 The NWAI recorded field observations at the time of sampling.
 The field sheet was provided by DELG.
-Observations included bank conditions, weather, presence of swimmers, etc. A blank field sheet can be found in Appendix B.
+Observations included bank conditions, weather, presence of swimmers, etc. A blank field sheet can be found in Appendix A.

-Temperature, total dissolved solids, and pH were measured with an Oakton PTTsr 35 probe at the same site where grab samples were taken.
+Temperature, total dissolved solids, conductivity, and pH were measured with an Oakton PCTS Testr 50 probe at the same site where grab samples were taken.
+The probe was calibrated before each sampling run.